blcxtranslations/blcx/_translated/chapter-0039.md

 There were very few people that were interested.
 Lin Xuan took a look and saw a dozen jade slips and a some twenty years old young man sitting behind the stand.

-The《浑天术》technique, the Purple Sun Spirit technique, the Soft Wood technique......
+The Stirring Sky technique, the Purple Sun Spirit technique, the Soft Wood technique......

 In front of every jade slip was a label clearly stating the name of the technique.
 Lin Xuan read each one until he finally saw the Soaring Cloud technique.